Entertainment

 She wants more.

-Zeke’s describes these times as “life”, intertwined with the issues he faced because he is a Black man living in a systemic racist country.
+Zeke describes these times as “life”, intertwined with the issues he faced because he is a Black man living in a systemic racist country.

-Judith invites Zeke to a dinner party on Columbus day to continue the interview with her male friend Randall and her female friend Janeece from Atlanta.
+Judith invites Zeke to a dinner party on Columbus Day to continue the interview with her male friend Randall and her female friend Janeece from Atlanta.
 The dinner will bring together an unlikely group of people with disparate views and perspectives on life.
 Judith was sure it would be an interesting night.

-Randall (Andrew Hovelson), who is a down to earth Caucasian guy, understands there are differences but believes as a society we have grown socially and racially.
+Randall (Andrew Hovelson), who is a down‑to‑earth Caucasian guy, understands there are differences but believes as a society we have grown socially and racially.

-Judith’s friend Janeece (Rosyln Ruff) is a very sophisticated, who some would call ‘bogie’, Black woman with her degrees, and high paying job.
-She’s the one that is tired of hearing “brothas” always blaming the “white man”, and wanting a hand out.
-Or the brothas who “can’t keep their pants up”.
+Judith’s friend Janeece (Rosyln Ruff) is a very sophisticated, who some would call “bogie,” Black woman with her degrees and high‑paying job.
+She’s the one that is tired of hearing “brothas” always blaming the “white man” and wanting a handout.
+Or the brothas who “can’t keep their pants up.”

 She doesn’t think too highly of her Black brothas as her previous experiences have conjured up an unpleasant view about them.

-Zebedee is passionate and will reel the audience in as he shares memories of freeing prisoners as a WW II soldier and the sadness over the inability to help his African American friend in a sad and unjust situation after returning home.
-It will give you an idea for his decades of long depression and ultimately how racism played a part in it.
+Zebedee is passionate.
+He will reel the audience in as he shares memories of freeing prisoners as a WWII soldier.
+Moreover, the sadness over the inability to help his African American friend in a sad and unjust situation after returning

-Zebedee’s library, shelves and stacks of books, implies he’s not your typical ‘homeless man’.
-He promotes education as “the passport to the future” and, in telling Zeke how long it might take to return with his herbs, he might have answered another question that resides at the pit of Zeke’s feelings and rejections for conditions today.
+Zebedee’s library — shelves and stacks of books — implies he’s not your typical “homeless man.”
+He promotes education as “the passport to the future.”
+In telling Zeke how long it might take to return with his herbs, he might have answered another question that resides at the pit of Zeke’s feelings and rejections for conditions today.</p>

 Zeke wanted to be heard, but most importantly, matter.